claudiacolas/pds-project-23/README.md

 - `description` (String): Additional details about the TODO item.
 - `completed` (Boolean): Indicates whether the TODO item is completed.
 - `created` (LocalDateTime): The date and time when the TODO item was created.

+## Application Configuration
+- Backend running on port: 8080
+- Frontend running on port: 3000
+- PostgreSQL database running on port: 8081
+- JaegerUI running on port: 16686

 ## Running the Application